garciart/id-card-demo/README.md

 Enter the following commands to create a Razor web application that uses .NET Core 3.1 and individual authentication:

-**NOTE** - For portability, we will use individual authentication, which stores and manages user accounts in-app, instead of using an external authentication system, such as Windows Authentication or Azure Active Directory.
+**NOTE** - For portability, you will use individual authentication, which stores and manages user accounts in-app, instead of using an external authentication system, such as Windows Authentication or Azure Active Directory.

 ```
 cd C:\Users\Rob\source\repos